 This is an updated version of an article originally by Anwesha Ray.

+Looking for more wallet-friendly stays?
+Read our guide to the best budget hotels in the city.
 If you want to loosen the purse strings a bit, book one of the best hotels in Hamburg, and check out our guide to the top boutique accommodation in the city.
+If you really want to treat yourself, check into one of the best luxury hotels or boutique hotels, bookable on Culture Trip.
 Read on to find out how to spend a weekend in Hamburg, and head to the coolest neighbourhoods in town.